Systems for Nuclear Auxiliary Power: SNAP-8

-The SNAP-8 reactors were designed, constructed and operated by Atomics International under contract with the National Aeronautics and Space Administration.
+The SNAP-8 reactors were designed, constructed and operated by Atomics International under contract with the National Aeronautics and Space Administration, with a target of delivering 600 kW of power for greater than 10,000 hr.
 Two SNAP-8 reactors were produced: The SNAP 8 Experimental Reactor and the SNAP 8 Developmental Reactor.
 Both SNAP 8 reactors used the same highly enriched uranium zirconium hydride fuel as the SNAP 2 and SNAP 10A reactors.
 The SNAP 8 design included primary and secondary NaK loops to transfer heat to the mercury rankine power conversion system.
 The electrical generating system for the SNAP 8 reactors was supplied by Aerojet General.